-- (a) A Relevant Person should undertake CDD in a manner proportionate to the customer's money laundering risks identified under Chapter 6. - (b) This means that all customers are subject to CDD under AML 6.3.1 However, for high risk customers, additional EDD measures should also be undertaken under AML 7.1.1.
-For low risk customers, AML 6.3.1 may be modified based on risk in accordance with AML 8.1.1. - (c) The broad objective is that the Relevant Person should know at the outset of the relationship who its customers (and, where relevant, beneficial owners) are, where they operate, what they do and their expected level of activity.
+- (a) A Relevant Person should conduct CDD in a manner proportionate to the customer's money laundering risks identified under Chapter 6.
+When the money laundering risks are identified as high, a Relevant Person must conduct EDD under Chapter 7. - (b) This means that all customers are subject to CDD under AML 6.3.1.
+However, for high risk customers, additional EDD measures should also be conducted under AML 7.1.1. - (c) The broad objective is that the Relevant Person should know at the outset of the relationship who its customers (and, where relevant, beneficial owners) are, where they operate, what they do and their expected level of activity.
+In addition to AML 6.1.1(a), a Relevant Person must obtain documents on the legal form and the powers that regulate and bind the legal person or arrangement.
 The Relevant Person must then consider how the profile of the customer's financial behaviour builds up over time, allowing the Relevant Person to identify transactions or activity that may be suspicious.